HENRYMARTIN5/ULTRACODE/README.md

 [![Run on Repl.it](https://repl.it/badge/github/HENRYMARTIN5/ULTRACODE)](https://repl.it/github/HENRYMARTIN5/ULTRACODE)
-# ULTRACODE - STABLE RELEASE
+# ULTRACODE - UNSTABLE RELEASE
 ### Next-gen Python for next-gen results.
 ULTRACODE is an edited version of Python that uses a custom Python module to make built-in Python functions easier to use.
 To start, navigate to the main folder and make a new file.
 Make sure it ends with the .uc file extension!